jia1/jia1.github.io/content/posts/javascript-heap-limit.md

 draft: false
 tags: ["javascript"]
 ---
-For the past week, I could not fathom why my diffs seemed to not be on hot reload.
+For the past week, I couldn't fathom why my diffs seemed to not be on hot reload.
 It turned out to be a JavaScript heap limit problem.
-As a result, the codebase did not rebuild and remained stale.
+As a result, the codebase didn't rebuild and remained stale.
 This issue does not happen to everyone.
-I am using a MacBook Air (13-inch, 2017) with 8 GB of RAM.
+I'm using a MacBook Air (13-inch, 2017) with 8 GB of RAM.

 ![JavaScript heap limit](/javascript-heap-limit.png)